 Over the past 10-15 years, Mechanical vapor recompression (MVRE) has become the preferred system in many industries, because of its economy and simplicity of operation.
 In most instances, the need for steam to provide heat for the evaporation and cooling water for condensing the overhead vapors is virtually eliminated; by installing MVRE.
 A wide range of turndown is possible in MVRE.

-Mechanical Vapor Re-compressor is a system in which the Centrifugal Turbo Fan is used to recompress the vapors generated by Evaporator at higher pressure using Electrical power.
+Mechanical Vapor Re-compressor is a system in which the Centrifugal Turbo Fan/Roots Blower is used to recompress the vapors generated by Evaporator at higher pressure using Electrical power.
 In MVR these same vapors are used again in evaporator as a heating medium.
 This eliminates the use of fresh steam.

 The system operates at a partial vacuum, reducing the boiling temperature and most of the process heat is recovered and recycled within the preheater and evaporator unit.
 Overall specific energy requirements are dramatically reduced in comparisonto conventional distillation/Evaporation systems

 MVR becomes a CHEAPER option as compared to conventional multiple effect evaporators.

 Our MVRE Evaporator starts from 500 Ltr/hr to Evaporating up to 100000 Ltrs/hr of water at 75 kg of water evaporated per kilowatt of power consumed.

 The preheated wastewater stream enters an evaporator chambers (6) from boiling chamber/separation tank (1) through Recirculation pump which is circulating heated waste water through the main heat exchanger (6) and back into the separation tank (1).